 The performance of both these systems is bottlenecked by human effort.
-In the case of rule-based systems, quality of handcrafted rules limits performance.
-For ML-based systems, accuracy and reliability of the training data limit performance.
+In the case of rule-based systems, the quality of handcrafted rules limits performance.
+For ML-based systems, the accuracy and reliability of the training data limit performance.

 Advantages of automated text analysis

 Automated text analysis allows businesses to scale and organize vast information effectively from data sources such as tweets, product reviews, support tickets and brand surveys, thus, helping you to leverage human resources to more important tasks.

 Given the scale of the data, manual detection and resolution of urgent queries are hard.
 Thus, Text analysis models that run 24/7 can be used to detect and flag expressions that indicate a negative sentiment or imply urgency, so that a business can take the necessary action.

 Since these models predict based on specific criteria, learnt from the information they are trained on, they are more consistent than humans, as they apply the same criteria for any data that is run through it, unlike us humans, who sometimes let personal emotions and beliefs affect our understanding of the text.

 The Cornerstone of all insights that are of value to any firm which plans to understand their customer sentiment better.
 Traditionally, firms have relied on human effort and NPS to understand customer sentiment towards their product and business.
 However, this is neither scalable, as the amount of data is huge, nor is it complete, as NPS scores do not take into account feedback on social media channels like Twitter and Facebook.
 Sentiment Analysis through NLP and Text Mining techniques addresses these issues making it a viable alternative that is easy on both the pocket and time.
 An example of that would be: